-The use of generative models such as Variational Autoencoders (VAEs) \cite{VAE} to capture the latent space from which a distribution is generated provides us an unfolded manifold (the low-dimensional latent space), where the linearity in between training examples is more readily observed.
-Defining vicinal distributions by using neighbours on this latent manifold (which is linear in the low-dimensional space) learned by generative models hence provides us more effective linear interpolations than the ones in input space.
-We use a generative model to capture the induced global linearity in between examples on a latent manifold, and define mixup vicinal distributions on this latent surface.
+In this work, we build on the recent success of using Mixup as a vicinal distribution by proposing the use of the latent spaces learned by a generative deep neural network model.
+The use of generative models such as Variational Autoencoders (VAEs) \citep{VAE} to capture the latent space from which a distribution is generated provides us an unfolded manifold (the low-dimensional latent space), where the linearity in between training examples is more readily observed.
+Defining vicinal distributions by using neighbors on this latent manifold, which is more linear in the low-dimensional space, learned by generative models provides us more effective linear interpolations than the ones in input space.
+We hence leverage such an approach to capture the induced global linearity in between examples, and define Mixup vicinal distributions on this latent surface.